 This meal should be limited to a boiled or poached egg, a slice of white bread with a scraping of butter or margarine.
-Tea and coffee may be taken but with NO milk or cream.
+Tea and coffee may be taken but with no milk or cream.

-Take all normal medication, except Chlorpropamide, iron tablets and/or codeine, which should be omitted until after your scan.
+Take all normal medication, except Chlorpropamide, iron tablets and/or codeine, which should not be taken until after your scan.